US economy sending mixed signals: Here's what it all means

 It began on Valentine's Day.
 The government said its closely watched consumer price index had surged 0.5% from December to January — five times the increase from November to December.

-Over the next week and a half, two more government releases told essentially the same story: The Fed's drive to curb inflation wasn't even close to being won.
+Over the next week and a half, two more government releases told essentially the same story: The Fed's fight to curb inflation wasn't even close to being won.

 That realization brought a related worry: If high inflation was even stickier than we thought, then the Fed would likely keep raising rates — and keep them high — longer than was assumed.
 Those ever-higher borrowing rates would make it more probable that a recession, with layoffs and business failures, might occur.